What Attracts Mosquitoes?

 • Icon

-Avoid Peak Mosquito Hours: Mosquitoes are most active during dawn and dusk—stay indoors if possible.
+Avoid Peak Mosquito Hours: Mosquitoes are most active during dawn and dusk—so limit outdoor activities and stay indoors if possible.
+Take extra precautions, such as using screens and repellents.

 Why Choose Our Mosquito Control Services?